Brooklyn-Style/Magic_Roll/README.md

 - `Backspace` after repeats or if more than 400ms has passed since the last keypress.
 This gets backspace off the pinky and brings up the index's usage a bit.

 #### <ins>*Right Half:*
 Nearly all of the consonants have been placed on this side to minimize outrolls, redirects, and one-handed strings, with the top row being favored to keep scissors low.
-Magic is then used to mitigate uncomfortable row jumps like `WL` and `DW`.
+Magic is then used to mitigate the uncomfortable row jumps like `WL` and `DW`.

 `N` is similar to `H` in that it usually comes before a consonant so it's been placed on the pinky.
 The rest of the letters aren't nearly as unidirectional but even so, they've been arranged for inrolls.